agera-sdk/previous-version-2/README.md

     - [ ] `map` (creates a new `Observable` with a new type)
     - [ ] `filter` (creates a new `Observable` that filters data from the original)
 - [ ] `StringIncognitoFormat`

+When futurely working on graphical nodes:

+- Use garbage collection inside and don't expose it to the user.